-For the R&D and SFA clusters, this Part is the equivalent of Part 4 coverage.
-In developing the audit procedures to test for compliance with the requirements for the R&D and SFA clusters, the auditor must determine which of the 8 types of compliance requirements apply and then determine which of the applicable requirements is likely to a have a direct and material effect on the cluster at the auditee.
-For each such requirement other than N, "Special Tests and Provisions," the auditor must use Part 3 (which includes generic details about each compliance requirement, including audit objectives and suggested audit procedures) and this Part 5 (which includes any cluster-specific requirements) to perform the audit.
+For the R&D and SFA clusters, this part is the equivalent of Part 4 coverage.
+In developing the audit procedures to test for compliance with the requirements for the R&D and SFA clusters, the auditor must determine which of the eight types of compliance requirements apply and then determine which of the applicable requirements is likely to a have a direct and material effect on the cluster at the auditor must use Part 3 (which includes generic details about each compliance requirement, including audit objectives and suggested audit procedures) and this Part 5 (which includes any cluster-specific requirements) to perform the audit.
 For N, "Special Tests and Provisions," Part 3 includes only audit objectives and suggested audit procedures for internal control; all other information is included in Part 5.